 Confronting Germany's Past In Oscar-Nominated 'Never Look Away'

-Filmmaker Florian Henckel von Donnersmarck's debut film The Lives of Others won the Oscar for best foreign language film in 2006, bringing the enduring trauma of Germany's recent history to international attention.
+Filmmaker Florian Henckel von Donnersmarck's debut film, The Lives of Others, won the Oscar for best foreign language film in 2006, bringing the enduring trauma of Germany's recent history to international attention.

 Set in East Berlin before the fall of the Berlin Wall, the film told the story of two artists who are monitored, surveilled and threatened by an East German intelligence officer.
 It was hailed as a groundbreaking film both abroad and in Germany for its blend of political history and cinematic drama.